mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 ## Generated code

+* Use partial classes for generated code.
 * Avoid modifying generated code unless there is an extremely good reason for doing so.
 * Use a custom build step to perform the modification to make sure that the required change is not lost if the environment re-generates the file.
 * Do not add application logic to `AssemblyInfo.cs`; add only attributes.